Cerchie/basic-confluent-kafka-javascript-example/README.md

-This is a basic example of using the [confluent-kafka-javascript](https://github.com/confluentinc/confluent-kafka-javascript) client.
+This is a basic example of using the [confluent-kafka-javascript](https://github.com/confluentinc/confluent-kafka-javascript) client (early access as of when this was written, 4/29/24).

 In this example, you'll produce database metadata records (made in the example with faker.js) to a Kafka topic and consume the records from the same topic.